 Traveling south from Lima in January you will see beaches and warm and sunny weather.
 The town of Paracas is around a five-hour drive from Lima and features many lovely hotel resorts where you can spend some time relaxing.
 A few hours inland from Paracas is the desert town of Nazca, here you will see the mystifying Nazca Lines and you should take a flight over the lines to get the best view.
 Both places are great to spend some time in January.

 Also in the highlands is where Machu Picchu is located.
-Considered to be the most famous of all the Inca sites, Machu Picchu is a must see on any vacation to Peru.
+Considered to be the most famous of all the Inca sites, Machu Picchu tours are a must on any vacation to Peru.
 Situated on the side of a hill in the Andes, Machu Picchu was never found by the Spanish so it remains mostly intact.

 January in the highlands is in the rainy season.
 Most days you will experience some rain, so remember if you do decide to visit Peru in January you will need to bring your wet weather jacket and waterproof shoes.